sarahmarie23/Jukebox-App/README.md

 ### UI/UX Design

 The first step for the app will be helping the user to connect to their jukebox via bluetooth.
-It will verify that the app has bluetooth and other necessary permissions.
-There will be prompts to connect and turn on the receiver and jukebox if it is not detected by the phone.
+The app first asks the user to allow the permissions necessary to run the app, and will not continue unless the user agrees.
+The Bluetooth pairing dialog box will pop up when the user selects the receiver from the visible devices list.
+It prompts the user to connect and turn on the receiver and jukebox if it is not detected by the phone.
 Once a connection is established, it will ask the user to verify the type of jukebox (vinyl or CD).
 There will be simple, large buttons to play a song, stop, pause (CD only).
 If the user taps the play button, the number keypad will pop up asking for the disc number and the song/side number.
 The number system is slightly different for vinyl or CD but for all versions, a number signal is being sent out corresponding to the disc.
-If the user receives a call, the jukebox will stop playing.
+In a future version, if the user receives a call, the jukebox will stop playing.
 When the user hangs up the call, the music will start playing again.

 ### Wireframe Drawings

+This is my initial concept drawings for how the app might look like.

 ![Wireframe 1](https://raw.githubusercontent.com/sarahmarie23/Jukebox-App/master/wireframe1.jpg)